Home » Are Rats Good Swimmers?

 Rats can jump up to heights of up to 36 inches.

-If a rat manages to swim through a sewer to your toilet bowl, it can leap out of the toilet water.
+If a rat swims through a sewer to your toilet bowl, it can leap out of the toilet water.
 Likewise, rats can jump from shallow pools and ponds with low water levels.

 Can Rats Swim in the Ocean?